dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 Last but not least for this part, it could be tempting to get a custom profile through Gen AI.
 I won't go to the process on how to get results out of ChatGpt.
 To summarize, we get a GEN-AI generated profile that looks like this.

+**Note**: I DID NOT test this profile, and I can only recommand to verify that everything is as expected and works fine before using this.

 ```json

 {